 - a.
-Attach a copy of your driver's license, or - b. a copy of your birth certificate, or - c. a notarized statement from either parent stating your date of birth.
+A copy of your driver's license, or

+- b.
+A copy of your birth certificate, or

+- c.
+A notarized statement from either parent stating your date of birth.

 Do not send originals of your driver's license or birth certificate; they will not be returned.